Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Assignments/ProjectSpecifications.md

 - Save user settings using any simple persistence method of your preference.
     - For example: distance metrics, currency selector, dark mode preference...
     - _These features don't need to work_, you just want to demonstrate the case of saving simple data.
-- Data should be synchronized with a backend system that is set up using Firebase, or any other option of your preference
-    - Note: Firebase recommended for speed time and simplicity
-- Implement _at least one_ API call that successfully works together with your backend (e.g. only syncing new trips but not changes or deletions, or login in users)

 ## Screen Layout Requirements + Example